eric-248/agentic-system/README.md

 ## Architecture

-The project is structured as a monorepo with two distinct components:
+The project is structured as a monorepo with two components:

-* **`/app` (The Target):** A headless "Lab Rat" application.
-It is a FastAPI backend with a SQLite database and a robust test suite.
+* **`/app` (The Target):** FastAPI backend with a SQLite database and test suite.
 It serves as the ground truth for evaluating agent performance.
-* **`/agent` (The Actor):** A Python-based agent harness.
+* **`/agent` (The Actor):** Agent harness.
 It uses an LLM (OpenAI/Anthropic) and a set of file-system and terminal tools to modify the `/app` code and run its tests.

 ## Getting Started